tmtxt/tmtxt.github.com/_posts/2021-12-03-refactor-a-legacy-worker-base-part-1-the-long-lasting-pain.md

 - It is hard to test since all the logic are centralized into one place.
 The above class contains not only the primary logic but also the other cross-cutting concerns.
 Every time we want to test just one line of code, we will have to run through all the above stuff.
 - It is hard to enable/disable one specific feature.
-In order to do that, we have to update our code with a new `if`/`else` clause (which also makes the `start` function become longer).
+All the logic are tight-coupling together.
+In order to disable one, we have to update our code with a new `if`/`else` clause (which also makes the `start` function become longer).
 - Scope management is awful.
 We actually don't have anything for this job beside the function scope.
 A worker instance is actually just a collection of functions, not a scope container.
 As a